-Visiting: Lake Saroma, Fairytale Hill, Koshimizu Primeval Garden, God’s Pond
+Today you’ll visit Lake Saroma, Fairytale Hill, Koshimizu Primeval Garden, God’s Pond.

-Your 5 day best of Summer tour in Eastern Hokkaido begins from the northeastern coat of Hokkaido.
-Upon arriving at Memanbetsu airports, you will be met by your local tour guide and embark on Hokkaido adventurous journey by private car.
+Your 5-day Best of Summer tour in Eastern Hokkaido begins from the northeastern coat of Hokkaido.
+Upon arriving at Memanbetsu Airport, you will be met by your local tour guide and embark on Hokkaido adventurous journey by private car.

 Koshimizu Primeval Garden is an elongated sand dune area of about 8 km (275 ha) between the Sea of Okhotsk and Lake Tofutsu.
 When the mysterious flowers of Culeyeri announce the arrival of the short Okhotsk summer, the local clover and irises spread onto and over the surface of Lake Tofutsu.
 In July, typical flowers such as Ezosukashiri, Ezokoge and Hermanus are in full bloom, with their abundance of yellows, pinks and purples on display.
 From June to August, about 40 kinds of flowers can be enjoyed in turn, but mid-June to late July tends to be the most beautiful period, with wild flowers and colorful flowers in a raucous competition of splendor.